-President Volodymyr Zelenskyy arrived in Abu Dhabi on March 28, 2026, to finalize a wide-ranging defense cooperation agreement with the United Arab Emirates.
-This diplomatic mission occurs as the UAE seeks to fortify its airspace against an increasing frequency of regional aerial threats.
+President Volodymyr Zelenskyy arrived in Abu Dhabi to finalize a wide-ranging defense cooperation agreement with the United Arab Emirates.
+The issue reached public view on March 28, 2026.
+This diplomatic mission occurs as the UAE seeks to fortify its airspace against an increasing frequency of regional aerial threats, especially the low-cost drones and missiles that have repeatedly exposed gaps in conventional air defense networks.
 Ukrainian officials confirmed the partnership focuses heavily on the export of battle-proven electronic warfare systems and interceptor technologies.
 Such systems have been refined over years of high-intensity conflict on the European continent.
 Recent escalations in the Middle East have driven Gulf states to seek immediate, practical solutions for drone defense.
-Ukraine now provides those solutions as a primary technology partner.
+Ukraine now provides those solutions as a primary technology partner, while gaining revenue, influence and operational feedback from a wealthy Gulf state.

 Zelenskyy Signs UAE Defense Agreement